memfault/interrupt/_drafts/git-bisect.md

 Verification failed!
 ```

 We now know things were still bad at commit 26338040.
-Let’s tell git about that.
+Let’s tell git about that:

 ```
 >>> git bisect bad